 Are Your Plants or Lawn Being Attacked by the Japanese Beetle Bug?

-If your yard has random dead patches, or leaves on your trees look like a lunatic attacked them with a scissors, chances are you can thank Japanese beetles.
+If your lawn has random dead patches, or leaves on your trees look like something attacked them with a scissors, chances are you can thank Japanese beetles.

-In the past five years, this invasive pest has rampaged into Waukesha County, SE Wisconsin and northern
+In the past five years, this destructive pest has rampaged into Waukesha County, southeast WI and northern

-Japanese beetles are the most far-flung turf-grass pest in the U.S. - including Waukesha County.
-Adults tunnel into grass to lay eggs.
-The hatched grubs in the lawn devour the roots of grasses and other plants.
+Japanese beetles are the most far-ranging turf-grass pest in the U.S. - including Waukesha County.
+Adults bore into grass to lay eggs.
+The hatched grubs in the lawn eat the roots of grasses and other plants.
 Brown tracks or large spots result.

-Ready to confront the Japanese beatles before they destroy your trees and foliage?
+Ready to take on the Japanese beatles before they devour your trees and foliage?
 Schedule an appointment to virtually rid your yard of Japanese beetles.
 Better yet, save money with our Japanese beetle protection package.

 Don’t wait and wonder what Japanese beetles are.
 Take action at the first sign of their presence.
 They won’t wait around for you, trust us.